axzinker/axBoost/README.md

 # axBoost

-This package contains various functions to graphically display and manage data.
+This package contains various R functions to manage and graphically display data.